ejovwogfreeman/simpebks-assessment/README.md

 Feel free to open issues or submit pull requests for improvements and bug fixes.
 Your contributions are welcome!

-Note: The .env file has been made public to facilitate testing.s
+Note: The .env file has been made public to facilitate testings